10 Best Hotels Near Union Station Toronto for First-Time Visitors

 ✓ Incredible on-site dining, including the Library Bar (perfect for unwinding after sightseeing)

-Let’s be clear: this is not your budget option.
-But if you’re celebrating a special occasion, planning a romantic getaway, or simply want a refined downtown experience with unbeatable convenience, it delivers.
+☞ If you’re celebrating a special occasion, planning a romantic getaway, or simply want a refined downtown experience with unbeatable convenience, the Fairmont Royal York is the hotel I would recommend.

 2. Delta Hotels by Marriott Toronto